abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 Running ownCloud with Caddy
 ===========================

 In this post, I'll walk you through how to set up ownCloud with Caddy for a secure, personal cloud service.
+I wrote this guide while configuring on Ubuntu 14.

 **Update: Caddy's current release doesn't support WebDav yet, resulting in the desktop/mobile clients not working.
 Support for this is already included in the development branch, so you can either wait a until the next release, or compile Caddy yourself.**